Symptoms and diagnosis of lung cancer

 Your family doctor (GP) will talk to you about your symptoms.
 Your GP may organise for you to have a chest X ray, to check your lungs for any abnormal changes.

 If you doctor thinks you need more tests, he or she will refer you a rapid access lung clinic.
-These are consultant led assessment and diagnostic services for patients with suspected lung disease.
-There are eight rapid access clinics located around the country, your GP will send you to your nearest one.
+These are consultant-led assessment and diagnostic services for patients with suspected lung disease.
+There are eight rapid access clinics located around the country.
+Your GP will send you to your nearest one.
 Tests you might have include:

 Specialist technicians and doctors look at your sample under a microscope.
 They can identify different types and count different types of blood cells.
+Note, there is no blood test to diagnose lung cancer.

 A type of bronchoscopy that uses an ultrasound probe to look at the lungs and surrounding lymph nodes.
-Biopsy samples from the lung or lymph nodes can be taken by passing a needle through the tube.
+Biopsy (tissue) samples from the lung or lymph nodes can be taken by passing a needle through the tube.
 This is called a transbronchial needle aspiration (TBNA).

 During a bronchoscopy, EBUS or CT scan, your doctor can take small amounts of tissue samples from your lung.
 These are called biopsies.
 Biopsies are sent to a laboratory and looked at under a microscope.
 These biopsies will be examined to see if there are any gene mutations or proteins on the cancer that specific treatments can target.